Skip to main content

 Brittany Campbell

-Brittany Campbell is a third-year DrPH student bringing 7 years of experience working on projects that center cancer health equity and community engagement at the UCSF Center for Vulnerable Populations and the Helen Diller Family Comprehensive Cancer Center.
+Brittany Campbell is a fourth-year DrPH student bringing 7 years of experience working on projects that center cancer health equity and community engagement at the UCSF Center for Vulnerable Populations and the Helen Diller Family Comprehensive Cancer Center.
 Prior to attending UC Berkeley, she was awarded a NCI Diversity Supplement to understand patients’ experience navigating care following a positive genetic test result in the safety-net setting.
 This project led to her current research interests at the intersection of cancer survivorship, mind-body wellbeing, and healing from racial trauma.
 She received her Master of Public Health from Saint Louis University and Bachelor of Arts in International Studies from the University of Missouri.
 She is a proud St. Louis, Missouri native who enjoys music, dancing, and bringing people together in the spirit of healing and connection.

 Purba Chatterjee

-Purba Chatterjee is a third year Dr PH student.
+Purba Chatterjee is a fourth year Dr PH student.
 Purba grew up in India; her formative years were spent in Chennai and Kolkata.
 Purba came to the US to pursue her undergraduate studies.
 She has a Bachelor’s in Economics from University of California Los Angeles and a Master’s in Public Health from the London School of Hygiene and Tropical Medicine.
 Purba has over 15 years of public health program management experience.
 She has worked on HIV/AIDS and other non-communicable diseases projects in Uganda, India, and now Kenya.
 After completion of the DrPH program, Purba plans to pivot to global mental health research with a focus on the impact of stigma on access to mental health care in low and middle-income countries.
 She is passionate about partnering with the community to build capacity, address stigma, and increase access to treatment for common mental health disorders.
 In her current role as the Associate Director of Global Equity, UCSF Dept. of Ob/Gyn, Bixby Center, she oversees operations and administration for HIV/AIDS affiliated research studies in Western Kenya and co-leads global health equity initiatives.
 Aside from work, Purba enjoys going on long hikes with her husband, daughter, and son.
 She is also an avid traveler, loves to cook, and enjoys practicing yoga!

 Renee Clarke

-Renee Clarke is a third year DrPH candidate with over 10 years of experience in the healthcare industry.
+Renee Clarke is a fourth year DrPH candidate with over 10 years of experience in the healthcare industry.
 Renee completed her Master of Public Health in Maternal and Child Health at the University of South Florida and holds two bachelor’s degrees in nursing and health sciences.
 Prior to University of California, Berkeley, she served in a variety of clinical settings including Emergency Management, Neonatal Intensive Care, Women’s Health as a Registered Nurse.
 Her passion has always been service leadership and eliminating health disparity gaps among women, infants, and children.
 Renee’s interest in improving health outcomes extends nationally and internationally.
 She has served in places such as Niger (Africa), Milot, Haiti and St. Thomas, Virgin Islands.
 Quality improvement, evaluation, implementation and decreasing health disparities has always been a cornerstone of her experiences.
 Renee was born in the twin island of Trinidad and Tobago and enjoys traveling, learning new cultures, outdoor activities and spending time with friends and family.

 Yao Doe